rskottap/airoot/README.md

 For converting audio to text, i.e., transcription and translation, see `audiototext` in [Transcription Module](./src/airoot/audio/AudioToText.md)

 ---
+### Notes 📝

+- Do `get_models(<Module>)` (AudioToText, ImageToText etc.,)(see `src/airoot/etc/__init__.py` modules for full list) in python to see the config for default models to use for that module based on CPU vs GPU availablity.

+- The **first time** these commands are run, the script `test_load_model.py` is run with the different models available (in order), and sets the **first model that can be successfully loaded into memory** as the **default model** for that machine.
+Writes the default model to `~/.cache/airoot/<module>/...`.
+    - This can take long the first time, so please allow it some time.
+    - For subsequent runs, by default uses the model in this file (if file exists) and doesn't try to re-check again.
+So, next runs should be slightly faster.
+    - To force re-checking compatability/model loading again, debugging etc., simply remove the file `rm ~/.cache/airoot/<module>/.../model.keys`.

+---
-### ❗ Troubleshooting
+### Troubleshooting ❗

 ❗If issues detecting/using GPU, **ensure PyTorch and CUDA versions are compatible**!
 Otherwise torch might fail to detect the gpu.
-Ensure cuda is intalled and setup
+Ensure cuda is installed and setup.
+(Can try running a simple cuda script compiled with nvcc to see if GPU and drivers are working properly)

 Get PyTorch and CUDA versions:
 ```bash